C-bowman/inference-tools/docs/source/index.rst

 Demonstrations of how to use the HamiltonianChain class can be found in ``/demos/HamiltonianChain_demo.py``

 .. autoclass:: inference.mcmc.HamiltonianChain
-   :members: advance, run_for, mode, get_marginal, get_parameter, plot_diagnostics, matrix_plot
+   :members: advance, run_for, mode, marginalise, get_parameter, plot_diagnostics, matrix_plot

 The pdf_tools module